Four key learnings from Cannabis Europa Paris

 There is a lack of longitudinal data from clinical trials of cannabis, due to its history as a controlled drug but anecdotal evidence of medical cannabis is pushing legislation forward and giving increasing numbers of patients access by legal means.

-Pierre-Yves Geoffard from The Paris School of Economics said: “Integrating patients is instrumental for a therapy that enhances well being and quality of life.
+Pierre-Yves Geoffard from The Paris School of Economics said at Cannabis Europa Paris: “Integrating patients is instrumental for a therapy that enhances well being and quality of life.
 We need patients because when it comes to cannabis we don’t use the indicator of mortality but the quality of life.
 No way a politician can push this without grassroots, public organisation.”

 The fact that cannabis is so diverse in its chemical makeup, and that patients are sometimes able to self-cultivate or self-medicate, means that medical cannabis use is hard to monitor and regulate.